 Attack patterns are powerful mechanisms that capture and communicate the attacker's perspective.
 They are descriptions of common methods for exploiting software.
 They derive from the concept of design patterns applied in a destructive rather than constructive context and are generated from in-depth analysis of specific real-world exploit examples.
-To assist in enhancing security throughout the software development lifecycle, and to support the needs of developers, testers and educators, the CWE and Common Attack Pattern Enumeration and Classification (CAPEC) are co-sponsored by DHS National Cyber Security Division as part of the Software Assurance strategic initiative, and the efforts are managed by MITRE.
+To assist in enhancing security throughout the software development lifecycle, and to support the needs of developers, testers and educators, the CWE and Common Attack Pattern Enumeration and Classification (CAPEC) are cosponsored by the Department of Homeland Security (DHS) Office of Cyber Security and Communications as part of the Software Assurance strategic initiative, and the efforts are managed by MITRE.
 The CAPEC website provides a publicly available catalog of attack patterns along with a comprehensive schema and classification taxonomy.
 CAPEC will continue to evolve with public participation and contributions to form a standard mechanism for identifying, collecting, refining, and sharing attack patterns among the software community.